Graduate Degrees in Computer Science and Engineering:

 The Master’s Program in Electrical & Computer Engineering covers topics such as Applied Electromagnetics & RF Circuits, Computer Vision, Control Systems, Embedded Systems, Integrated Circuits & VLSI, MEMS & Microsystems, Network, Communication, & Information Systems, Optics & Photonics, Power & Energy, Robotics, Signal and Image Processing & Machine Learning, and Solid State & Nanotechnology.
 A student must earn at least 30 credit hours of graduate-level coursework, of which at least 24 credit hours must be in technical courses, at least 12 credit hours must be ECE coursework at the 500 level or higher (excluding credit hours earned in individual study, research, or seminar courses, other departments or universities), and 9 credit hours from an ECE major area including at least 6 at the 500 level or above, and at least 6 credit hours in courses outside of ECE.
 A maximum of 3 credit hours of S/U courses that are not directed study will be accepted toward the degree.
 At most 6 credit hours of directed study will be accepted.
 Course grades must be “B-” or better in order to be counted towards any requirements.
 A grade point average of “B” or higher is required overall.
 A master’s thesis is optional.

-The Master of Engineering (MEng) degree in Electrical and Computer Engineering is designed to serve students pursuing a terminal, professional Master’s degree.
-The degree is offered with a concentration area in either Data Science and Machine Learning (DS/ML) or Autonomous systems (AS).
+The Master of Engineering (M.Eng.) degree in Electrical and Computer Engineering is designed to serve students pursuing a terminal, professional Master’s degree.
+The degree is offered with a concentration area in either Data Science and Machine Learning (DS/ML), Autonomous systems (AS), or Microelectronics and Integrated Circuits (MI).

 - At least 4 credits in project and design courses in the same concentration.